tef/arson/SPEC.md

  - @bytestring on strings (into a bytestring)
  - @set on lists
  - @complex on lists
- - @u8, @f8, @i8 on lists
+ - @u8, @i8 etc on lists of ints
+ - `@f32` etc on lists of floats/strings

 Reserved:

  - `@unknown`

+This is a placeholder tag to represent missing data.
+Implementations MUST reject this tag when parsing.

 Any other use of a builtin tag is an error and MUST be rejected.
+I.e a `@dict` cannot be used on strings, etc.

-Note: Even if an RSON parser does not support the optional types, it SHOULD reject invalid uses of the tags.
+Note: Even if an RSON parser does not support the optional types, it SHOULD reject invalid uses of these optional types.

 # ARSON Test Vectors